decoderzhub/snapreme/STRIPE_ONBOARDING_FIX.md

 ## Problem

-After completing Stripe Connect onboarding, users were redirected back to Snapreme but saw no confirmation that the connection was successful.
+After completing Stripe Connect onboarding, users were redirected back to peak.boo but saw no confirmation that the connection was successful.
 The page appeared blank with no feedback.

 ## Root Causes